prasannjeet/springboot-angular-mongo-battleship/readme.md

+Note: This app has been updated after the submission.
+An earlier snapshot of the application can be obtained from [here](https://github.com/prasannjeet/springboot-angular-mongo-battleship/tree/585201e7b62f6ec1759f9bdb6af60addd0f666bd).

 # Battleship

+#### The application is deployed in Heroku and can be viewed [here](https://battlefield-spring.herokuapp.com/#/battleboard).

 A web-based battleship game that uses Spring in the backend and Angular in the front.
 MongoDB was used for persisting the data.
 The project follows Model-View-Control Design Pattern.
 Technologies used at a glance:

 - Spring Boot 2.1.4